isaacnmm/pestpolicy-hugo2XX/content/posts/can-you-clean-hvlp-with-acetone/index.md

 ###  *Question 3: How often should I clean my HVLP spray gun?*

-The frequency of cleaning your [HVLP spray gun](https://pestpolicy.com/best-hvlp-spray-gun-for-woodworking/) depends on how often you use it and the types of materials you spray.
+The frequency of cleaning your [HVLP spray gun](https://pestpolicy.com/best-hvlp-spray-gun-for-woodworking/)depends on how often you use it and the types of materials you spray.
 For regular users, it's advisable to perform a thorough cleaning after every painting session.

 However, if you use the gun infrequently, you should still perform maintenance cleaning every few weeks or months, even if the gun has not been used extensively.